 High Availability and Scalability

-Keeping your Web site up and responsive is critical for your business.
-To accomplish this we need to understand both scalability and high availability.
-These concepts go hand-in-hand; however, they are separate things to consider, so let's take a look:
+Keeping your web site up and responsive is critical for your business.
+To accomplish this, we need to understand both scalability and high availability.
+These concepts go hand-in-hand; however, they are separate things to consider.

 Scaling Up